Virginia Headwaters Council: Facilities

 The camp ranger has a house just outside the camp entrance.
 The camp office includes the health lodge where emergency health care is provided during summer camp.
 The dining hall seats up to 300 people and includes the kitchen and food storage facilities, a staff lounge and restrooms for visitors.
 The trading post is a camp store that sells snacks, souvenirs, craft materials, and other items during summer camp; attached is a storage room.
 The maintenance area includes the workshop, quartermaster storage, a shed for tractor and equipment storage, and equipment for the welding merit badge.
 The parade field provides an area where campers assemble for flag ceremonies and other activities.
 The Lockridge Chapel is open-air with benches for seating.
 The shower house has facilities for male and female, youth and adult campers.
 Water is provided from a well-fed water tower and sewage is processed on-site.
 There is a campfire ring by the lake that provides uncovered seating for the Sunday and Friday night campfires.
 There is also a campfire ring solely used for Order of the Arrow activities and ceremonies.

 The camp has 14 tent campsites, each with running water and a latrine and most with a small pavilion.
 Unimproved areas are available for outpost camping.
 The 14th campsite, Ridgway, is considered "primitive" and guests must bring their own tents.

 The Colonel Morris T. Warner, Jr. Rifle Range, the shotgun range and the archery range are located on OA Ridge; a separate black powder range can be set up as needed.
-As of 2015 handguns have been integrated, and concealed carry certification is offered to adults attending camp.
-The climbing area has a climbing tower and has high and low ropes courses, which are no longer in use due to old equipment.
+The climbing area has a climbing tower that is no longer in use.
 The waterfront has a swim area, canoes, and rowboats.

 Summer Camp

-The summer camp program provides opportunities for a range of merit badges in the areas of Scoutcraft, Handicraft, aquatics, nature, STEM, Timber Mountain, and shooting sports.
+The summer camp program provides opportunities for a range of merit badges in the areas of Scoutcraft, Handicraft, aquatics, nature, STEM, Timber Mountain, Trail-to-Eagle, and Shooting Sports.
 Other programs include hikes to Elliott Knob and a high adventure program.
 Scout leaders can take supplemental training in aquatics and boating safety and CPR.
 New Scouts can participate in Timber Mountain, which is designed to help work towards First Class Scout.

-Activities

-The camp has been used as a base for the Grindstone 100 Miler ultramarathon since 2008.